 The liver is an incredibly important organ and if it cannot perform its duties, its negative influence will spread throughout the body.
 This will cause multiple organ failures and eventually death.

-When a person over drinks, the high possibility of developing pancreatitis can cause a multitude of problems.
+When a person over drinks, the high possibility of developing pancreatitis can cause many problems.
 A painful inflammation of the pancreas, pancreatitis often requires hospitalization.

 There are two main types of pancreatitis; acute and chronic.
 Acute pancreatitis is a sudden and unexpected inflammation of the pancreas.
 It may be a stand-alone event, recurrent or act as a gateway to chronic pancreatitis.